thunderbird/mailstrom/README.md

             source_cidrs: ['0.0.0.0/0']
 ```

-But we now realize that we should disable those services which are not considered very secure.
+But we now desire to make this into a server that only handles SMTP services, disabling all other ones.

 First, remove the node from the load balancer so it does not receive traffic by adding the node to the `excluded_nodes`
 list: